Online Business Students Gain International HR Expertise

 Written byHope Aucoin

-Students enrolled in Catherine Chauvin’s human resource management courses tap into a wealth of practical industry knowledge, built from 20-plus years in the industry in the U.S. and abroad.
+Students enrolled in Catherine Chauvin’s human resource management courses tap into a wealth of practical industry knowledge, built from more than 25 years in U.S. and international human resource management.

-As a human resource manager in Europe, Chauvin learned the importance of clear and efficient remote communication, which she’s able to utilize and share with her online students in Management 365.
+As a human resource executive in Europe, Chauvin learned the importance of clear and efficient remote communication, which she shares with her online students in MGMT 365: Fundamentals of Human Resources Management.

-“If you track needs of students, and how they want to be educated, it’s what our students want,” Chauvin says.
+“If you track the needs of students, and how students want to earn their degrees, they want to learn online,” Chauvin says.
 “More and more universities are offering those kinds of opportunities.”

 The B.I.
 Moody III College of Business Administration has amplified that opportunity by offering the Bachelor of Science in Business Administration in Management degree 100-percent online.